 3 Pour the brown sugar butter mixture into the prepared cake pan.
 Spread the cranberries on top of the sugar butter mixture.

-4 Preheat oven to 350°F. In a medium bowl vigorously whisk together the flour, baking powder, salt, cinnamon, ginger, and cloves.
+4 Preheat oven to 350°F. In a medium bowl vigorously whisk together the flour, baking powder, salt, cinnamon, ground ginger, and ground cloves.

 6 Mix a third of the dry ingredients into the mixture.
 Beat in half of the sour cream.
 Mix in another third of the dry ingredients.
 Mix in the remaining sour cream.
 Beat in the remaining dry ingredients and then the milk.